specialprocedures/igdr.ch/content/posts/semnet.md

 ![Simple connected component disambiguation](images/posts/semnet/semantic_network_deduplication.png)

-The approach worked well, particularly when combined with blocking, and I started thinking about other ways in which NetworkX could be used on text corpora.
-We could leverage paths, communities, centrality algorithms.
-Most
+The approach worked well, and I started thinking about other ways in which NetworkX could be used on text corpora.

+Looking around, the writing I could find on similarity networks all seemed to be lacking the
-Looking around, I couldn't find anything doing quite the same thing so I thought I'd package my graph generation functions up neatly as a package for others to use.
+I couldn't find anything doing quite the same thing so I thought I'd package my graph generation functions up neatly as a package for others to use.

-## Why use graph structures?

-By opening up the NetworkX API to embedded documents, Semnet provides a new suite of tools and metrics for workflows in domains such as NLP, RAG, search and context engineering.

-For most use cases, Semnet will work best as a complement to traditional workflows, rather than as a replacement.
-Its power lies in encoding information about relationships between data points, which can be used as features in downstream tasks.

-Approaches will vary depending on your use case, but benefits might include:

-- Representing indirect connections that aren't encoded in traditional workflows
-- Examining graph structure around a node may provide richer context than just its nearest neighbours
-- Centrality measures that capture an entire graph or subgraph structure, rather than just a position in multi-dimensional space
-- It's simpler to add new nodes, edges and data, compared to a structure based on dimensionality reduction (e.g., UMAP) which may be unstable during recomputation
-- Some very pretty charts

 ## What problem does Semnet solve?